sodonova/dotvim/README.md

 # Vim config

-vim >= 7.4 will automaically load vimrc if this is in ~
-If not, use the workflow:
+vim >= 7.4 will automaically load vimrc if this is in ~ and named .vim If not, use the workflow:
 ```
 $ cd